-We finally saw everything we had time for and after Katy found a birthday present we headed out.
+We finally saw everything we had time for and after Katy found a birthday present in the gift shop we headed out.
 This was one of those times I was really grateful for my “get there when they open” philosophy.
-By noon the place was packed, we walked by the 11:30 spider feeding, just an hour later, and there was a much bigger crowd.
-We went to the lunch in the cafeteria (obnoxiously expensive, I don’t recommend it) at 12:30 and it was busy.
-At one the line was out the door.
+By noon the place was packed, we walked by the 11:30 spider feeding, just an hour after we went, and there was a much bigger crowd.
+We went to eat lunch in the cafeteria (obnoxiously expensive, I don’t recommend it) at 12:30 and it was busy.
+At 1 the line was out the door.
 I’m glad I didn’t go with my original plan of waiting until 1 hoping the crowd would thin out, that was the crowd.

 We finished dinner about 8 and I thought we should go look at the monuments.
 Everyone says go at night, they’re beautiful all lit up and it’s not so crowded.
 Right on the lit up, wrong on the not-so-crowded.
 There was a big falun gong demonstration (complete with floating luminaries) at the Lincoln Memorial and a few guided tours at the MLK Jr. Memorial, including a group of Amish young adults.
 A park ranger was giving a tour at the Korean War Memorial.
 Everything was crowded but we’re glad we went.
 It was pretty at night.
 The MLK Jr. Memorial was one of Heath’s top two priorities.